aegoh/AE-FITS-Compression/README.md

 toy: Using simulated data as dataset.

 The latent space is a 1D vector, where the bottleneck is a fully connected layer.
-The compression ratio is dim(Image) / dim (latent_vector).
 There is a tunable parameter at prediction that masks a fraction of the latent space when passing into the decoder models.